speedy1601/Leetcode-s-Challenges/Starch Synthesis.md

               links"" are made by an enzyme(branching enzyme) in chloroplasts, which is similar to the enzyme_that_makes_branches_in_glycogen(glycogen-branching enzyme).

-During ADP-glucose synthesis('ADP-glucose = glucose 1-phosphate + ATP'), an organic molecule called 'Ppi' is produced.
+During ADP-glucose synthesis("ADP-glucose = glucose 1-phosphate + ATP"), an organic molecule called 'Ppi' is produced.
 But then where is this Ppi here in the 'ADP-glucose = glucose 1-phosphate + ATP' equation?
 You dont see it?
 Because we dont need it, we need only Glucose and hence this 'Ppi' obviously need to be BROKEN DOWN!
 Remember 'Inorganic Pyrophosphatase'?
 Yeah he breaks down this Ppi using water(hydrolysis).